kencodest/alx-low_level_programming/README.md

-This is the Hello World C directory
+This is the alx-low_level_programming repo